Flower Basket Cake (red & green)

 When Christmastime rolled around this year...

 This year I needed a Christmas dessert - and finally tackled something I've always wanted to do and made a Flower Basket cake!
+I've seen gorgeous flower basket cakes and basket weave photos online for years.
+I always wanted to try one, but was a little unsure how it would go.
+I've never considered myself a great pipe-r.
+Or whatever the word is. :/

 You could use a classic buttercream frosting for decorating, but I made brown sugar frosting!
 It goes perfectly with the chocolate cake layers, and doesn't require any food color to get a beautiful light tan shade perfect for a basket weave.
 Add in some gel color and you've got great frosting for flowers!